sreekishm/Face-Recognition/README.md

 - face_recognition — face detection and encoding (built on dlib)
 - pickle — serializing face encodings
 - Numpy compatibility <2.0

+> To view the ouput, please download the file